eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

     --set amqpMessagingNetworkExample.broker.servicebus.host=$service_bus_namespace.servicebus.windows.net \
 ```

-Have fun with the Eclipse Hono™ on Microsoft Azure!
+Have fun with Hono on Microsoft Azure!

 Next steps:

 You can follow the steps as described in the [getting started](https://www.eclipse.org/hono/getting-started/) tutorial with the following differences:

-Compared to a plain k8s deployment Azure provides us DNS names with static IPs for the Eclipse Hono™ endpoints.
+Compared to a plain k8s deployment Azure provides us DNS names with static IPs for the Hono endpoints.
 To retrieve them:

 ```bash
 HTTP_ADAPTER_IP=`az group deployment show --name HonoBasicInfrastructure --resource-group $resourcegroup_name --query properties.outputs.httpPublicIPFQDN.value -o tsv`